 Time to hike

 This was the last stretch of our cycling adventure.
-We left Havana early in the morning and even though there was not much traffic the fumes of the beautiful old cars passing by made us feel a little sick.
-Since we came closer to the end of our holiday we took a very direct rout for about 80km to Las Terrazas on the motorway.
-For about 40km we were lucky to have the whole 3 lanes to ourselves since the police had blocked the road for a triathlon that happened the same day.
+We left Havana early in the morning and even though there was not much traffic, the fumes of the beautiful old cars passing by made us feel a little sick.
+Since we came closer to the end of our holiday, we took a very direct route for about 80km to Las Terrazas on the motorway.
+For about 40km we were lucky to have the whole 3 lanes to ourselves as the police had blocked the road for a triathlon that happened the same day.
 After the last 10km cycling up the hills of the Sierra de Rosario we reached the little valley of Las Terrazas, a small community and nature reserve with lots of possibilities to hike in the area and a vibe that felt different to any other place in Cuba.
-Since we couldn’t get enough of the hiking we decided to cycle short but steep 18km to Soroa for some more amazing views and cooling of underneath a waterfall.
-To relax after all the hiking we cycled a little less than 60km to San Diego de los banos which is famous for it’s sulphur baths.
+Since we couldn’t get enough of the hiking, we decided to cycle the short but steep 18km to Soroa from where we hiked for more amazing views and cooling off underneath a waterfall.
+To relax after all the hiking, we cycled a little less than 60km to San Diego de los banos which is famous for it’s sulphur baths.
 This Cuban version of a spa didn’t turned out to be that relaxing but was definitely another interesting experience.
 After we ran into a local English and sports teacher and visited his school library where he impressed us with his knowledge about Ireland.
 The next 50km to Vinales over steep hills and bumpy dirt roads with stunning views of limestone rock formation would be our last cycling day in Cuba.
 We had decided to sell the bikes in Vinales before we take the bus back to Havana and fly out.